vladimirttt123/chiaposht/README.md

 of CPU usage a day for decompression.
 It means that around 1000 plots will fill CPU for 10%.
 With plots of huge size like k37+ such CPU could support a very big farm.

+This method of compression restores almost all proofs.
+I checked more than 500k challenges on more than 2000 plots with different sizes from k32 to k38 with different compression levels from 17 to 20 and only single proof wasn't restored.
+(It is possible to improve implementation to restore even this proof).

 ### Trableshooting
 If compressed plots do not work, enable support of compressed plots in chia config file.